 Characteristic of or relating to a class or group of things; not specific.

 Workplace Health and Safety can seem complex and overwhelming.
-In addition to this, meeting legislative requirements in terms of documentation can seem like a very costly…Continue
+In addition to this, meeting legislative requirements in terms of documentation can seem like a very costly exercise, particularly for small to medium business owners with few…Continue

 Added by Christina Willcox on October 29, 2015 at 13:30 — No Comments

 One thing that developing leaders and gardening have in common is that they are not “set and forget” activities.
 An experienced gardener knows that regardless of how much planning and preparation they have done, things change constantly and they need to be able to respond to those changes.
-That is why they…Continue
+That is why they take stock of their garden on a regular basis.

 Added by Karen Schmidt on October 28, 2015 at 9:46 — No Comments